-I’ve been inspired by Anthony Bourdain’s work for years.
+Anthony Bourdain’s work has insprired me for years.
 He was an award-winning writer and an extremely effective one, but his travels might be the real reason I considered him one of my heroes.

-When I was around twenty years old, I set out on a career in photojournalism.
+When I was in my early twenties, I was planning to set out on a career in photojournalism.
 I was shooting for the university paper and about to move onto freelancing for a small circular.

 For better or worse, I got distracted by filmmaking and found my path deviating from this initial goal.
 But that didn’t stop me from being interested in far-flung areas of the world.
-And I never saw anyone cover those areas quite like Anthony Bourdain.
+And I never saw anyone cover these places quite like Anthony Bourdain.

-Over the last twenty years, I’ve thought about having my own travel show–a lot.
-But now that I’ve seen Parts Unknown, I’m not sure there’s any point.
+Over the last twenty years, I’ve thought about having a travel show–a lot.
+But now that I’ve seen Parts Unknown, I’m not sure there’s a point.
 The kind of mastery that that program displayed was truly beyond compare.

 Anthony Bourdain was fearless.
 I couldn’t imitate that if I wanted to, which leaves me with a dilemma.
 Do I just give up my goal of producing television?
-It’s hard to say, but we’re all lucky Bourdain took a shot at it.
+It’s hard to say, but everyone who viewed his shows was fortunate Bourdain took a shot at it.

-His death was tragic, and I’m disappointed that we’ve missed out on more years of living vicariously through Bourdain.
-But I am grateful that we got what we did.
+His death was tragic, and I’m disappointed that we’ve missed out on more years of living vicariously through him.
+But I”m grateful that we got what we did.

 photo: Matthias Jordan